Jeremy-Barcos/itcc14-api-project-expense-tracker-api/README.md

 ## MILESTONE I (Nov Week 1-2)
 ### What we'll do:
 - Developed a route for time tracker route
+- Confirmation it works on swagger editor.
-- yes
+- Submitt xaml file.
 ### Deliverables:
-- Deliverables (Product / Evidence)
+- Deliverables ( / Evidence)
 - The README.md file will be updated with:
 - Project overview & purpose
 - Problem/Needs analysis